snow-abstraction/perf_rcsp/README.md

 This *Performance - Resource Constrained Shortest Path* project explores the performance (latency) of [boost graphs rscp](https://www.boost.org/doc/libs/1_88_0/libs/graph/doc/r_c_shortest_paths.html) versus a custom implementation.
 This comparison is limited to dummy problems that are representative of more complex problems of interest to me (and maybe you).
-I am interested in both if any easy speed-ups are possible on the CPU and understanding if simple GPU (e.g. CUDA) implementations are possible.
+I am interested if easy speed-ups are possible.
+I am also interested in creating my own simpler implementation (versus boost graph) since then I could implement problem specific performance improvements.

 ## This project is licensed under the GNU Affero General Public License v3.0